RojunLin/R-3CNN/README.md

 Create a new folder named 'faces' and put in the images of SCUT-FBP5500.
 The train and test files have been provided in our data folder.

 ## Training
-The training code will be public later.
+The training code will be released later.

 ## Cross Validation
 1. Download the trained ResNeXt-based R<sup>3</sup>CNN caffemodel from: